maurominella/GenAIOps/README.md

 ![Header](media/genaiopsheader.png)

-Welcome to the GenAIOps Solution Accelerator!!
+Welcome to the GenAIOps Solution Accelerator!
 This project provides a ready-to-run GenAIOps solution, with a primary focus on CI/CD pipeline implementation.
 It includes essential concepts designed to help you seamlessly adopt GenAIOps practices into your projects.

 ## Highlights